maxhenkentech/LegalTechOps-CustomPCFComponents/README.md

   - Cannot be modified after import

 #### Import Steps:
-1. Download the appropriate solution package from `bin/Release/`
+1. Download the appropriate solution package from the [Releases page](https://github.com/maxhenkentech/LegalTechOps-CustomPCFComponents/releases)
 2. Import the solution into your Power Platform environment:
    - Go to Power Apps > Solutions
    - Click "Import solution"